Reject AB 290 (Wood): Bill Eliminates Financial Assistance for more than 3,700 Low-Income California Dialysis Patients

 Bill increases insurance company profits while harming dialysis patients and jeopardizing access to care.

 AB 290 attacks vulnerable, low-income dialysis patients by eliminating charitable premium assistance (CPA) in California.

-- The bill does not contain any language requiring insurers to pass any savings on to consumers.
-AB 290, sponsored by insurance companies, increases insurance company profits.
+- AB 290 does not contain any language requiring insurers to pass any savings on to consumers.

-AB 290 is opposed by doctors, caregivers, patients, business and taxpayer groups, and dialysis providers.
+AB 290 is opposed by doctors, caregivers, patients, veterans and business and taxpayer groups and dialysis providers.
 This dangerous bill will jeopardize patient access to life-saving dialysis care.